Diving into the heart of Saint-Germain-des-Prés

 Saint-Sulpice church

-Built between the 17th and 18th centuries, the Saint-Sulpice Church is one of the largest churches in Paris.
-Its size is nearly equal to that of Notre-Dame!
-In fact, it was built with the aim of having a grand church on the left bank of the Seine.
-It houses magnificent works of art, including frescoes by Delacroix and sculptures by Jean-Baptiste Pigalle.
+Built between the XVII. and the XVIII. century, Saint-Sulpice church is one of the largest churches in Paris.
+It is almost as big as Notre-Dame!
+In fact, it was built with the aim of having a large church on the Left Bank.
+It houses some magnificent works of art, including frescoes by Delacroix and sculptures by Jean-Baptiste Pigalle.

 Have you noticed that the towers on the façade are different?
 The first of the two, the one on the right, didn't please the architects.
 They asked another architect to design the left tower.
 It was more to their liking and it was decided that the right-hand tower would be demolished and replaced.
 The Revolution came and the tower was never replaced.